tashaxing/libtorch_nlp_demo/README.md

 # libtorch_nlp_demo
-A text classification demo using pytorch and C++ libtorch with textCNN model
+A text classification demo using pytorch and C++ libtorch with textRNN model